-- 1. MSc degree in Public/Global Health, Epidemiology or related field, either awarded or imminent or equivalent training. - 2.
-Relevant experience in Public Health, epidemiology, or related field with experience of undertaking quality research in health/disability. - 3.
+- 1. Data science by training - 2.
+Relevant experience in data science and academic manuscript writing - 3.
 Evidence of good organisational skills, including effective time management. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
-Relevant computer/analytical skills (Microsoft word, excel, PowerPoint). - 7.
-Experience of writing reports or publications. - 8.
-Experience in developing questionnaires/data collection tools to support quantitative data collection
+Relevant computer/analytical skills for qualitative and quantitative data